Keith-Cancel/flex_array/README.md

 fn main() {
     // FlexArr with u32 length/capacity and if using the std allocator. let mut array: FlexArr<i32> = FlexArr::new();
+    // Or

-    // Create an empty FlexArr with a custom allocator and a u32 for length/capacity. let mut array: FlexArr<i32, YourAllocator, u32> = FlexArr::new_in(your_allocator);
+    // Create an empty FlexArr with a custom allocator and a u16 for length/capacity. let mut array: FlexArr<i32, YourAllocator, u16> = FlexArr::new_in(your_allocator);

     // Reserve capacity for 100 elements.
     array.reserve(100).expect("Failed to allocate memory");